sjmarsnc/burger/README.md

 ## Usage

 The general idea is that the user can enter hamburgers they would like to eat.
-Hamburgers are shown in the left-hand column on the page with a button that says "Devlour it!".
+Hamburgers are shown in the left-hand column on the page with a button that says "Devour it!".
 Once the user has clicked on the button to "devour" the hamburger, it appears in the "Burgers already eaten" column on the right-hand side.

 ## Structure